Siege of Safed (1266): Siege

 The siege of Safed began on 13 June 1266 (8 Ramadān 664 AH) and lasted six weeks.
 Baybars' siege engines were constructed near Acre and Damascus and had to be transported overland by camel.
 Their weight proved too much for the camels, and men of both low rank and high were forced to help move them to Safed.
 Among the types of engine employed were mangonels, but the engines had to be supplemented by other tactics.

 Baybars ordered a preliminary assault on the walls in order to push back the defenders and give the stonemasons time to drill into the base of the wall and the towers.
 So-called "dart-casters" threw containers tar at the gate and burnt it down.
 The walls were also undermined.
 At one point, a Templar counter-mine broke through the ceiling of the besiegers' mine, leading to an underground mêlée.
 The Templars appear to have withdrawn progressively further into the fortress as is outer defences were overcome.
 According to Ibn al-Furāt, Baybars offered 100 gold dinars each to the men who removed the first ten stones from the wall of the citadel.

 With direct assaults causing unacceptable losses, Baybars switched to psychological warfare.
 He ordered his men to concentrate their attacks solely on the Templars.
-He sent offers of safeconduct to the Syrian sergeants and archers in order to sow distrust in the garrison.
+He sent offers of safe conduct to the Syrian sergeants and archers in order to sow distrust in the garrison.
 The tactic was successful.
 A certain Leo, a Syrian Christian brother sergeant described as the castellan in the Chronicon Lemovicense, was sent to seek terms.
 Baybars informed him that he was not granting terms, but that if Leo convinced the Templars to surrender, he would be spared.
-As a result of Leo's treachery, the Templars came out in the mistaken belief that they had a safeconduct.
+As a result of Leo's treachery, the Templars came out in the mistaken belief that they had a safe conduct.
 In this way the castle fell to Baybars on 23 July 1266 (18 Shawwāl 664 AH).